 In June 2017, the Company entered into an agreement with Life Technologies Corporation, a subsidiary of Thermo Fisher Scientific ("LTC"), to supply the Company with Thermo Fisher Scientific's QuantStudio 5 Real-Time PCR Systems ("QuantStudio 5") to be used to run OpGen's Acuitas AMR Gene Panel tests.
 Under the terms of the agreement, the Company must notify LTC of the number of QuantStudio 5 systems that it commits to purchase in the following quarter.
-As of June 30, 2023, the Company had acquired twenty-four QuantStudio 5 systems, none of which were acquired during the six months ended June 30, 2023.
-As of June 30, 2023, the Company has not committed to acquiring additional QuantStudio 5 systems in the next three months.
+Since the inception of the agreement, the Company had acquired 24 QuantStudio 5 systems, none of which were acquired during the nine months ended September 30, 2023.
+As of September 30, 2023, the Company has not committed to acquiring additional QuantStudio 5 systems in the next three months.
+Since the Company decided to discontinue its Acuitas AMR Gene Panel diagnostic test in October 2023, the Company plans to sell or dispose of any surplus of such 24 QuantStudio 5 systems.

 Curetis places frame-work orders for Unyvero instruments and for raw materials for its cartridge manufacturing to ensure availability during commercial ramp-up-phase and also to gain volume-scale-effects with regards to purchase prices.
 Some of the electronic parts used for the production of Unyvero instruments have lead times of several months, hence it is necessary to order such systems with long-term framework-orders to ensure the demands from the market are covered.
-The aggregate purchase commitments over the next twelve months are approximately \$32,000.
+Curetis does not have any purchase commitments over the next twelve months.